startwithsierra/mangoh-to-gcloud/README.md

 [here](https://github.com/startwithsierra/utils-legato-mqtt) which is the MQTT client allowing our device to cloud application (`MQTT` publisher) to communicate.

+### Setting up your Google IoT Cloud account

+Furthermore, you must follow Google Cloud IoT documentation to setup your gcloud account and create your project, registry, devices and channels.
+You must generate all public/private key pair registered in your Google Cloud IoT project.

 ## <a name='good2know'>Good to know</a>

 Theses are interested links around this usecase: